Show All Answers

 In addition, property insurers may not cover work done without proper permits and inspections.
 If a person decides to sell their home or building, the potential buyer may examine city records to ensure the proper permits and inspections were obtained.

 The best way to find out if a permit is needed is to email the City of Irving Inspections Department at Irving-Permits@cityofirving.org or visit the Inspections Department website.

 An applicant can discuss their plans with an Inspections staff member before beginning construction to determine whether a permit is needed.

 Permits are not required for the following projects:

 Permit costs vary by the type of project.
-View the schedule of fees.
+View the Fee Schedule.

 To a certain extent, the City of Irving relies upon the integrity of contractors and the honesty of Irving citizens to follow the rules.

 However, the city relies on staff assistance from all departments, as well as citizen comments, to identify construction projects that have begun without proper building permits.

 Once a building permit application is approved and issued, the applicant is provided a permit.
 This permit must be displayed at the construction site.